KestrelComputer/kestrel/_posts/2015-02-24-evented-or-not.md

         printf("Well, %s, nice to meet you!\n", name);
     }

-Here is the equivalent code in a hypothetical version of STS that supports asynchronous software through events:
+I list the equivalent code in a hypothetical version of STS that supports asynchronous software through events:

     // This routine would be executed in response to the event that